Noaaan/MythicMetals/PATCHNOTES.md

+# 0.17.2
+Improved Carmot Staff and Mythril Drill tooltips

+# 0.17.1
+Fixed an issue where world-gen would not work correctly (#146, only relevant to 1.19.3)

 # 0.17.0

 A bit late perhaps, but happy new year!
 I hope this massive content update is worth the wait.